ExistensialReset/flowmosr/README.md

 That **moment** — wherever it was — **is Flow**.

-Everything else in this manual/repository is just ways to find more of those moments.
+Everything in this repository is just ways to find more of those moments.

-But you already know how: **You've always known**.

 ## 💬 A personal note